 The one thing we did find was that getting back from Rainbow Village wasn’t as easy as getting there.

 We were heading into Taichung city and had planned to jump in a taxi, but there were none picking up at the village – people seemed to have their cab wait for them so there wasn’t the drop-off/pick up turn round we had been expecting.

 There are bus stops directly outside the village but we stood there for a fair amount of time and no buses appeared (imagine me with the same expression as that cow at this point).

 We ended up walking around the corner and just taking the first bus going roughly toward where we wanted to end up in Taichung city itself.

 My advice, therefore, is to plan your exit strategy well especially if you are going back to the station and have a train to catch.

 It would also be very helpful to have a local SIM so you can check the bus times on the fly.
 We’d probably still be stood there if we hadn’t!
 Click here to order one to pick up at the airport so you’re set from touchdown.

-Another bit of advice: If you’re wanting to explore Taichung city as well as Rainbow Village on your day trip from Taipei (and, if you like Rainbow Village, trust me, you’re going to want to do this as it’s packed with adorable cute sights), you might want to consider just buying a single high-speed ticket from Taipei and getting the slower train back to Taipei.
+If you’re wanting to explore Taichung city as well as Rainbow Village on your day trip from Taipei (and, if you like Rainbow Village, trust me, you’re going to want to do this as it’s packed with adorable cute sights – find our one day guide to Taichung here), you might want to consider just buying a single high-speed ticket from Taipei and getting the slower train back to Taipei.